Non-Volume Preserving-based Fusion to Group-Level Emotion Recognition on Crowd Videos: Our Proposed Approach

 where $\textbf{Y}$ is the output of the fusion unit $U_{\mathcal{F}_1 }$, $\mathbf{S}' = b \odot \mathbf{S}$, \textbf{b} is a binary mask where the first half of \textbf{b} is all one and the remaining is zero. $\odot$ denotes the Hadamard product.
 We adopt scale and the translation as the transformation $\mathcal{T}_1$ and $\mathcal{T}_2$, respectively.
 In practice, the functions $\mathcal{T}_1$ and $\mathcal{T}_2$ can be implemented by a residual block with skip connections similar to the building block of Residual Networks (ResNet) \citep{he2016deep}.
 Then, by stacking fusion unit $U_{\mathcal{F}_i}$ together, the output $\textbf{Y}$ will be the input of the next fusion unit and so on.
 Finally, we have the mapping function as defined in Eqn. \eqref{eqn:MappingFunc}.

-\textbf{Model Learning.} The parameters $ \mathbf{\theta}_{\mathcal{F}}$ of NVPF can be learned via maximizing the log-likelihood or minimize the negative log-likelihood as follows.
+\textbf{Model Learning.} The parameters $ \mathbf{\theta}_{\mathcal{F}}$ of NVPF can be learned via maximizing the log-likelihood or minimizing the negative log-likelihood as follows.

-In order to further enhance the discriminative property of the features $\textbf{H}$, during training process, we choose different gaussian distribution (i.e. different mean and standard deviation) for each emotion class.
-After optimizing the parameters $ \mathbf{\theta}_{\mathcal{F}}$, $\mathcal{F}$ has capabilities of both transform subject-level features to group-level feature and enforcing that feature to the corresponding distribution of the predicted emotion class.
+To further enhance the discriminative property of the features $\textbf{H}$, during the training process, we choose a different Gaussian distribution (i.e. different mean and standard deviation) for each emotion class.
+After optimizing the parameters $ \mathbf{\theta}_{\mathcal{F}}$, $\mathcal{F}$ has capabilities of both transform subject-level features to group-level features and enforcing that feature to the corresponding distribution of the predicted emotion class.
 By matching the distribution, one can provide the emotion classification for the corresponding group-level feature.
-For simplicity, we only consider three classes distribution, i.e. positive, negative and neutral, however, arbitrary number of classes can be easily adopted by changing the class distribution.
+For simplicity, we only consider the distribution of three classes, i.e. positive, negative and neutral, however, an arbitrary number of classes can be easily adopted by changing the class distribution.